TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    for a better way to set reporting options.

-   Optional argument *parser* specifies a :class:`DocTestParser` (or subclass) that should be used to extract tests from the files.
+   Optional argument *parser* specifies a :class:`DocTestParser` (or subclass) that should be used to extract tests kutoka the files.
 It defaults to a normal parser (i.e., ``DocTestParser()``).

    Optional argument *encoding* specifies an encoding that should be used to convert the file to unicode.

-   The global ``__file__`` is added to the globals provided to doctests loaded from a text file using :func:`DocFileSuite`.
+   The global ``__file__`` is added to the globals provided to doctests loaded kutoka a text file using :func:`DocFileSuite`.

 .. function:: DocTestSuite(module=None, globs=None, extraglobs=None, test_finder=None, setUp=None, tearDown=None, checker=None)